jacobcons/wallpaper-mate/README.md

 # Wallpaper Mate

-> Wallpaper Mate is a CLI tool that allows you to update your desktop background with a fresh, random new wallpaper.
+> Wallpaper Mate is a CLI tool that sets your desktop background to a random wallpaper fetched from a pool of over a million images.
-You can specify the search terms you want to look under e.g. space, nature.
-Additionally, you can refresh your wallpaper based on an interval you specify.
+You can specify search terms to look under (e.g. space, cowboy), and set it to run at intervals.
+It also fetches your screen's resolution to ensure the best quality images.

 Works on
 - Windows